rl-language/rlc/README.md

 ### Features  to develop next

 #### missing for release
-* testing properly generated c
-* testing properly generated python
-* test error messages
+* allow declarations to be explicitly refs, in general require the user to specify this stuff and the emits error if its is wrong

 * scalar type constraints for float

-* allow declarations to be explicitly refs, in general require the user to specify this stuff and the emits error if its is wrong

 #### long term feature
 * require clauses out of line (just allow to call any function i guess?)